cvasilak/AccessJ/README.md

 * __Secure Communication__

    If username/password credentials are supplied by the user, the application establishes an HTTPS/SSL connection to the server together with Basic Authentication.
-The feature implies that the user has correctly setup the remote backend to support it.
+The feature implies that the user has correctly setup the remote back-end to support it.
 Take note that [Jolokia][2] offers comprehensive security mechanisms, that can be configured by the user for more fine grained security of the MBeans exposed by the agent.
 Please consult the [Jolokia][2] documentation for more information.

 * __Browsing of the full JMX Management tree__